chromonav/neuroprobe/README.md

 # neuroprobe
-My excursions in the world of ai ml and neural networks
+My excursions in the world of Artificial Neural Networks